Quasi-Experimental Shift-Share Research Designs: Setting and Motivation

-It is worth emphasizing that $\bar{y}_{n}$ and $\bar{x}_{n}$ (and their residualized versions in Proposition 1) are unconventional shock-level objects.
-They can, for example, be computed for outcomes and treatments that are not typically observed at the level of the shocks, such as when $n$ indexes industries and $y_{\ell}$ measures regional marriage rates (\cite{adh18}).
-Furthermore, even if the outcome and treatment have natural measures at the shock level, $\bar{y}_{n}$ and $\bar{x}_{n}$ will generally not coincide with them.
+Before proceeding, it is worth emphasizing that while the shock-level IV regression from Proposition~1 motivates our approach to \emph{identification} of $\beta$, it does not affect the \emph{interpretation} of the coefficient as measuring an $\ell$-level relationship.
+The shock-level equation (\ref{eq:ind_reg}), in which the outcome and treatment are unconventional shock-level objects, does not have independent economic content.
 For example, in the labor supply setting $\bar{y}_{n}$ is not industry $n$'s wage growth; rather, it measures the average wage growth in regions where industry $n$ employs the most workers.
-Accordingly, the shift-share regression estimates the elasticity of regional, rather than industry, labor supply.\footnote{In Appendix \ref{subsec:abstract_model} we develop a stylized model to illustrate how the SSIV coefficient can differ from a ``native'' shock-level IV coefficient in the presence of local spillovers or treatment effect heterogeneity, though both parameters may be of interest.
-Intuitively, in the labor supply case one may estimate a low regional elasticity but a high elasticity of industry labor supply if, for example, migration is constrained but workers are mobile across industries within a region.}
+Thus, while $\hat{\beta}$ can be computed at the industry level it estimates the elasticity of regional, rather than industry, labor supply, and could, for example, capture the kinds of local spillovers that a regression of industry wages on industry employment cannot.\footnote{In Appendix \ref{subsec:abstract_model} we develop a stylized model to illustrate how the SSIV coefficient can differ from a ``native'' shock-level IV coefficient in the presence of local spillovers or treatment effect heterogeneity, though both parameters may be of interest.
+Intuitively, in the labor supply case one may estimate a low regional elasticity but a high elasticity of industry labor supply if, for example, migration is constrained but workers are mobile across industries within a region.} Furthermore, Proposition 1 holds even for the outcomes and treatments which cannot be naturally computed at the shock level, e.g. when $n$ indexes industries and $y_{\ell}$ measures labor force non-participation, as in \textcite{AutorDorn2001}.

-Proposition 1 is an algebraic result which, by itself, does not speak to the consistency of $\hat{\beta}$.
-At the same time it suggests a shock-level orthogonality condition that is both necessary and sufficient for SSIV consistency, given the standard assumption of first-stage relevance.
-We derive and interpret this condition next, before developing a quasi-experimental framework that implies it.